italianoaj/IRCII/README.md

 2. The contents of the 'pam.d files' directory must be moved to /etc/pam.d
 3. This module must be implemented on Ubuntu 16.04 systems.
 4. Edits must be made to the /etc/pam.d/login file:
-	I. add "auth required italiano.so" to the begining of the file
+	I. add the following to the begining of the file:
+		auth	required	italiano.so
+		account	required	italiano.so
+		session	required	italiano.so
 	II.
-Comment out (with #) the other auth lines in the file
+Comment out (with #) the other auth lines in the file, including the @include common-auth line.

 The usrf file must follow the follwoing format: